learn-co-students/chicago-web-102620/intro-siniatra-mvc/lesson.md

 ## MCV Architecture

 MVC is one of many common programming paradigms.
-It's important to note that it's not necessarily better or worse than others, only that it is useful for building web apps and APIs.
+It"s important to note that it"s not necessarily better or worse than others, only that it is useful for building web apps and APIs.

 MVC applications are typically organized into three main parts: